datastaxdevs/workshop-storage-attached-indexes/README.md

 ![my-pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/create-and-configure-annotated-1000.png?raw=true)

-- **Fill in the database name** - `sa_index_db.` While Astra allows you to fill in these fields with values of your own choosing, please follow our reccomendations to make the rest of the exercises easier to follow.
+- **Fill in the database name** - `sa_index_workshop_db.` While Astra allows you to fill in these fields with values of your own choosing, please follow our reccomendations to make the rest of the exercises easier to follow.
 If you don't, you are on your own! :)

 - **Fill in the keyspace name** - `sa_index`.
 It's really important that you use the name sa_index here in order for all the exercises to work well.
 We realize you want to be creative, but please just roll with this one today.